 With this sudden rise in popularity, a myriad of CRM software providers quickly arrived to the scene, providing businesses with a wealth of options.
 What quickly became confusing for some businesses, however, was knowing whether they needed an Enterprise CRM software or something smaller-scale…this was the case especially for the inexperienced CRM user.

-Enterprise CRM vs Small-Scale CRM
+Enterprise CRM vs Small Business CRM

 It’s easy to say that Enterprise CRM software is designed for the complex processes carried out by larger organisations, but that’s not the whole story.
 In fact, enterprise CRM is actually quite different from other CRM solutions in a lot of ways.

 For example, think about the size difference in sales operations carried out by larger businesses.
-Operations can span across multiple countries or territories and various product lines, whereas a small-scale business is probably quite local and limited in products.
+Operations can span across multiple countries or territories and various product lines, whereas a small business is probably quite local and limited in products.
 This size distinction alone shows that larger businesses need more exhaustive contact management and scheduling functionalities to effectively sustain their operations.

 Additionally, there’s the difference in management environments.
-In small-scale companies, the sales and marketing departments are typically using CRM software for coordinating campaigns, lead generation and promotions.
+In small companies, the sales and marketing departments are typically using small business CRM software for coordinating campaigns, lead generation and promotions.
 While other CRM solutions can easily cater to these types of needs, they are not so effective for large businesses that have various business units that each have sales and marketing teams – all of which interact regularly with existing clients and prospects.
 They’re simply not robust enough.

-That being said, before you go selecting an enterprise solution, be sure it’s absolutely necessary for your business, especially as prices tend to soar with these kinds of software.
+That being said, before you go selecting an enterprise CRM solution, be sure it’s absolutely necessary for your business, especially as prices tend to soar with these kinds of software.
 Already certain enterprise-grade CRM software is for you?
 Then keep reading…

 This post will guide you in deciding which Enterprise CRM software is most suitable for your business.